dreamking60/d3-start-to-finish-leanpub/manuscript/28 Data manipulation.md

 let sortedNumbers = _.sortBy([10, 50, 30, 20]);
 ```

-D>It may seem strange to have a library named `_` but `_` is a valid character as far as variable names are concerned.
+D>It may seem strange to have a library named `_` but it's a valid character as far as variable names are concerned.

 Typically Lodash doesn’t change (or mutate) objects or arrays.
 Instead it generally returns a new object or array.
 The fact that it doesn’t change anything (or produce ‘side effects’) makes your code more predictable.
 Let’s look at some of the most useful Lodash methods when working with data.